Ismailism: The Middle East under Fatimid rule

-The Musta'li split several times over disputes regarding who was the rightful Da'i al-Mutlaq, the leader of the community within The Occultation.
+The Musta'li split several times over disputes regarding who was the rightful Da'i al-Mutlaq, the leader of the community within the Occultation.
 After the 27th Da'i, Syedna Dawood bin Qutub Shah, there was another split; the ones following Syedna Dawood came to be called Dawoodi Bohra, and followers of Suleman were then called Sulaimani.
 Dawoodi Bohra's present Da'i al Mutlaq, the 53rd, is Syedna Mufaddal Saifuddin, and he and his devout followers tread the same path, following the same tradition of the Aimmat Fatimiyyeen.
-The Sulaymani are mostly concentrated in Yemen and Saudi Arabia with some communities in the South Asia.
+The Sulaymani are mostly concentrated in Yemen and Saudi Arabia, with some communities in South Asia.
 The Dawoodi Bohra and Alavi Bohra are mostly exclusive to South Asia, after the migration of the da'wah from Yemen to India.
 Other groups include Atba-i-Malak and Hebtiahs Bohra.
 Mustaali beliefs and practices, unlike those of the Nizari and Druze, are regarded as compatible with mainstream Islam, representing a continuation of Fatimid tradition and fiqh.

 Decline of the Caliphate

 In the 1040s, the Zirid dynasty (governors of the Maghreb under the Fatimids) declared their independence and their conversion to Sunni Islam, which led to the devastating Banu Hilal invasions.
-After about 1070, the Fatimid hold on the Levant coast and parts of Syria was challenged by first Turkish invasions, then the First Crusade, so that Fatimid territory shrunk until it consisted only of Egypt.
+After about 1070, the Fatimid hold on the Levant coast, and parts of Syria, was challenged first by Turkish invasions, then by the First Crusade, so that Fatimid territory shrank until it consisted only of Egypt.
 Damascus fell to the Seljuk Empire in 1076, leaving the Fatimids only in charge of Egypt and the Levantine coast up to Tyre and Sidon.
 Because of the vehement opposition to the Fatimids from the Seljuks, the Ismaili movement was only able to operate as a terrorist underground movement, much like the Assassins.

 After the decay of the Fatimid political system in the 1160s, the Zengid ruler Nur ad-Din, atabeg of Aleppo had his general, Saladin, seize Egypt in 1169, forming the Sunni Ayyubid dynasty.
 This signaled the end of the Hafizi Mustaali branch of Ismailism as well as the Fatimid Caliphate.